Set Achievable Content Marketing Goals: & Manage Expectations [Video]

-Specific: your goal states precisely what it aims for, instead of being too vague or too general.
-One example of this would be to seek to increase organic traffic by a set amount.
+Specific: your goal states precisely what it aims for instead of being too vague or too general.
+One example would be to seek to increase organic traffic by a set amount.

 Measurable: your goal includes metrics that allow success to be measured empirically (e.g., organic traffic going up 100%).

 Attainable: your goal is realistic.
 Make sure you understand the potential but also the limits of your marketing strategy - what your resources and time allow you to do and what is simply not achievable.
 Keeping goals smaller is also a much easier way to understand your progress, and it's better to keep everyone motivated!

 Relevant: your goal is relevant and productive to your business.
 Is increasing organic traffic the right goal to have for your business?